Nebulaetrix/Lethal-Company-Modding/Content/Development/Code Mods.md

 namespace ModName
 {
-    [BepInPlugin(PluginInfo.PLUGIN_GUID, PluginInfo.PLUGIN_NAME, PluginInfo.PLUGIN_VERSION)] // PluginInfo is a class created using the template
+	// PluginInfo is a class created using the template [BepInPlugin(PluginInfo.PLUGIN_GUID, PluginInfo.PLUGIN_NAME, PluginInfo.PLUGIN_VERSION)]
     public class Plugin : BaseUnityPlugin
     {
-        private bool _patched; // Validates if the plugin has been loaded and patched public static ManualLogSource Log { get; set; } // Logs all things related to the mod to the BepInEx console private void Awake() // Ran on startup by the BepInEx loader {
+	    // Validates if the plugin has been loaded and patched private bool _patched;
+        // Logs all things related to the mod to the BepInEx console public static ManualLogSource Log { get; set; }
+        // Ran on startup by the BepInEx loader private void Awake()
+        {
             if (_patched)
             {
                 Log.LogWarning("Already Patched");
                 return;
             }
-            Log = base.Logger; // Sets your log to the parent logger
+            // Sets your logger to the parent logger Log = base.Logger;

-            Harmony.CreateAndPatchAll(typeof(ModPatch), PluginInfo.PLUGIN_GUID); // Creates an instance of harmony using a patch class
+			// Creates an instance of harmony using a patch class Harmony.CreateAndPatchAll(typeof(ModPatch), PluginInfo.PLUGIN_GUID);
             Log.LogInfo($"Plugin {PluginInfo.PLUGIN_GUID} is loaded!");
             _patched = true;
         }